 The good news is that portfolio diversification is a simple concept.
 Add variety to your investment portfolio for retirement.
 Doing so gives you a variety of options to withstand and thrive in many market conditions.

-By spreading your money into a variety of investment vehicles, you reduce risk and provide many opportunities for your money to grow.
+By spreading your capital into a variety of investment vehicles, you reduce risk and provide many opportunities for your money to grow.

 Diversification is one of the key principles of investing.
-By diversifying the funds in your investment portfolio, your money is positioned to build long-term wealth.
+By diversifying the funds in your portfolio, your capital is positioned to build long-term wealth.

 There are several reasons:

-• Imagine the following scenario.
+- Imagine the following scenario.
 You and your best friend make $100,000 a year.
-Your money is generated from several clients but your best friend makes all her money with one client.
+Your money is generated from several clients but your best friend makes all her money with one person.
 If your best friend’s client goes out of business, what happens to her income?

 Financial advisors often recommend diversifying your investment portfolio by including different investment types called asset classes.
 The most common assets include:

-Investing in mutual funds is one of the best ways to diversify your holdings.
-Rather than buying individual bonds or stocks, mutual funds are professionally-managed portfolios.
+Getting mutual funds is one of the best ways to diversify your holdings.
+Unlike individual bonds or stocks, mutual funds are professionally-managed portfolios.

 Owning a variety of mutual funds can help you to diversify these holdings.